swiftlang/swift-evolution/proposals/0xxx-is-case-expressions.md

 Using `is case` syntax in this way is potentially an improvement over `if case` syntax, since `if case` syntax is well-known for having poor autocomplete support.
 We propose excluding this functionality from this proposal, however, as it is purely additive and can be added later in a future proposal.

+There are two preconditions necessary before we can use `let` and `var` variable bindings with `is case`:
+1. There must be a new local variable scope introduced with `if`, `for` or `while`
+2. The `is case` expression must not be a sub-expression of a larger boolean expression (similar with the current behavior of `if case <pattern> = <expr>`)

-It might be inconsistent and potentially surprising for `is case` expressions to support different functionality depending on the context, similarly with the current behavior of `if case <pattern> = <expr>`:
+The latter is less surprising with `if case` because it is not an inline expression but looks more like a variant of the `if` statement.
+It might be inconsistent and potentially surprising for `is case` expressions to support different functionality depending on the context:

 ```swift
 // We can't support bindings in general, since there isn't a scope to bind the new variables in: